willgarcia/rotc/01-docker/01-01-docker/README.md

 docker run -d -p 3004:80 --name dockercoins_webui k8straining.azurecr.io/dockercoins_webui:${TEAM_NAME}
 ```

-Open a browser to: [http://localhost/](http://localhost)
+Open a browser to: <http://localhost/>

 Review the options used with _docker run_:

 - `-d` runs the container in the background (i.e. "detached").
 - `-p XXXX:YYYY` maps a host port to the exposed container port so that the service can be accessed using the host address instead of the container's ephemeral address.
-Here `XXXX` is the host port and _YYYY_ is the container port.
+Here `XXXX` is the host port and `YYYY` is the container port.
 - `--name` is the container name - if we omit the name one will be generated for us (e.g. "admiring_euclid")
-- The last argument, i.e. `dockercoins_webui`, is the Docker image name (prefixed with our registry server address)
+- The last argument, eg. `dockercoins_webui`, is the Docker image name (prefixed with our registry server address)

-**Tip (optional) **: When launching multiple instances of the same image you would usually let Docker assign a random ephemeral port and a container name -- this avoids host port collisions and container name conflicts.
+**Tip (optional)**: When launching multiple instances of the same image you would usually let Docker assign a random ephemeral port and a container name -- this avoids host port collisions and container name conflicts.
 Use the `-P` flag (capital _P_, without any port numbers) to let Docker assign an ephemeral port.
 Omit the `--name` parameter to let Docker assign a name for you

 Check to see that the `dockercoins_webui` container is running: